yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 {% exclamation %} Since the spaces are running inside the `DataProcessor`, the `DataProcessor` should be deployed first and the `DataFeeder` second.

-1. In the GigaSpaces Management Center, click on the tab named Deployments, Details, and then click the **Deploy new application** button (!GRA:Images^deploy button.jpg!).
+1. In the GigaSpaces Management Center, click on the tab named Deployments, Details, and then click the **Deploy new application** button (depanimagedeploy button.jpgtengahimage/attachment_files/xap97net/deploy button.jpgbelakangimage).

 {% indent %}
-!GRA:Images^deploy picture.jpg!
+depanimagedeploy picture.jpgtengahimage/attachment_files/xap97net/deploy picture.jpgbelakangimage
 {% endindent %}

 2. Now, all you need to do is type the name of the Processing Unit (identical to the name of the folder that is now in the `deploy` directory) in the `Processing Unit Name` field.
 Since there's an existing sla.xml with specific cluster topology, there's no need to specify the cluster topology at deploy time.